Tech-Code1/frontend-workii/docs/CONTRIBUTING.md

 - `feat:` A new feature
 - `fix:` A bug fix
+- `refactor:` A code change that neither fixes a bug nor adds a feature
+- `chore:` Other changes that don't modify src or test files
 - `docs:` Documentation only changes
 - `style:` Changes that do not affect the meaning of the code (white-space, formatting, missing semi-colons, etc)
-- `refactor:` A code change that neither fixes a bug nor adds a feature
 - `perf:` A code change that improves performance
+- `build:` update version for dependencies, packages.
 - `test:` Adding missing tests or correcting existing tests
-- `build:` Changes that affect the build system or external dependencies (example scopes: gulp, broccoli, npm)
 - `ci:` Changes to our CI configuration files and scripts (example scopes: Travis, Circle, BrowserStack, SauceLabs)
-- `chore:` Other changes that don't modify src or test files
 - `revert:` Reverts a previous commit

 The **scope** is optional and should be a brief description of the affected component.